Belly fetish: Description

 The belly is widely considered as an erogenous region, meaning it holds multiple nerve endings that make it sensitive to various sensations.
 Therefore, having a belly fetish usually coincides with belly-related sexual acts including but not limited to pressing a partner's belly, touching/rubbing the belly region, using sex toys and other objects (e.g., food, candles, ice, feathers, massage oils) to stimulate the belly region, rubbing one's belly against a partner's belly, or licking or sucking the navel.
 For this reason, belly fetishism (alvinolagnia) often co-exists with navel fetishism (alvinophilia).
-Overall, the belly fetish is a form of partialism.

 Belly-to-belly contact

-Individuals with alvinolagnia tend to enjoy having sexual intercourse in the missionary position given the position's heightened belly-to-belly contact between partners.
-It is theorized that this sexual desire for belly-to-belly contact is linked to the evolutionary need for ventral-ventral contact when being nursed as an infant or to entice feelings of being nurtured and loved.
+It is theorized that a sexual desire for belly-to-belly contact is linked to the evolutionary need for ventral-ventral contact when being nursed as an infant or to entice feelings of being nurtured and loved.
 One participant of a social experiment involving belly-to-belly contact described the act as "a very intimate thing, even when it's not meant to be."